kottans/mock-repo/README.md

+## Hello!

+My name is Mila.
+I want to become a front-end developer one day:) Wish ypu all good luck here!

 Hello!
 My name is Serhii!
 And I am grateful for this course.
 I wish everyone success in their studies!

 ## Greetings

 My name is Vlad and I am alco^w glad to be here!
 I want to learn alot of cool stuff with you guys.
 I am already know some about HTML, CSS, JS, and have few pet-projects (you can see it on [my github](https://github.com/rashevskyv)), but I am not have alot of motivation for finished what I've starts to learn =)

 I hope I can find here that will motivate me to reach the end!
 Good luck everyone and Glory to Ukraine!

-____
+---

 # kottans-frontend

 ![images](assets/images/artiomdumchykovfrontend.jpg)